xamarin/XamarinComponents/XPlat/Mono.Posix/README.md

 Todo Items
 -----------------------

- - add more arch builds for PosixHelper
- - Revisit package ID
- - Revisit all metadata in nuspec
  - When .Net Core 2.0 is released we can stop using Docker and install .Net Core 2.0 on a build bot

 [1]: http://stackoverflow.com/a/10265766